tearust/teaproject/obsidian/_faq/FAQ-TApps.md

 ## What types of apps can the TEA Project support, what languages etc?

-The apps that can run in TEA Project is called TApps.
-The  TApps is nothing but WebAssembly functions plus Javascript front end code.
-Maybe some SQL scripts included too.
+The apps that run in the TEA Project are called TApps.
+TApps are nothing but WebAssembly functions plus Javascript front end code with possibly some SQL scripts included.

-TApps do not limit the programming language.
-As long as it can be compiled to WebAssembly.
+TApps don't impose any limits with regard to the programming language that developers can use.
 All major modern programing languages are currently supported by WebAssembly.
-So language is no longer a barrier.

-TApps are not smart contract, developer doesn't need to learn Solidity or write "smart contracts".
-All they need is the same as how they write web app or mobile apps.
+TApps are not smart contracts, which means that developers don't need to learn Solidity or write "smart contracts".
+All they need is the same tools they used to write web and mobile apps.
 Even SQL is supported!

-Please click the "developer" button in teaproject.org home page, You will read the guide of developing TApps.
-Note, the content is kind of outdated.
-We may update it sometime early 2023.
-But the logic has no change.

-## How many ways are there to earn TEA and get a net positive gain?

-You can either sell something or earn by providing some services to others.
-This is how the real world works.
-Note that only the TEA you earned inside the TEA ecosystem is considered part of your "net gain".
-If you buy TEA token from outside the ecosystem, it's NOT considered part of your net gain.
-For example, if you buy 100 TEA tokens on Uniswap, that TEA isn't considered part of your net gain.
-If you topup those 100 TEA tokens and consume them all without earning any new assets, then your net gain is -100.
-It's the same with TEA Fluencer faucets, which would give you externally-generated tokens that aren't considered to be earned in the ecosystem.

 ## Are TApps EVM Compatible?